encarsia/encarsia.github.io/en/posts/mate-desktop/index.rst

 The wallpaper issue is the same as in GNOME Shell.
 You may want to use HydraPaper_.

-Dragging a window to another monitor might not always sets this window in the foreground (cannot completely reproduce).
+Dragging a window to another monitor might not always set this window in the foreground (cannot completely reproduce).

-You can drag a panel on an extended screen only if it is not set "extended" (uncheck in properties).
+You can drag a panel on an extended screen only if it is not set to "extended" (uncheck in properties).

 Screenshots
 -----------